naklecha/llama3-from-scratch/README.md

 <br>
 why? because during training we only learn to predict tokens using past tokens.
 <br>
-as a result, during inference we set the future tokens to zero.
+as a result, during training we set the future tokens to zero.
 <div>
     <img src="images/mask.png" width="600px"/>
 </div>